Christinabi/Christinabi.github.io/governingEquation_Explained.md

  \frac{\partial \varepsilon_e c_e}{\partial t} = \nabla \cdot \left( D_{e,eff}\nabla c_e \right)+a_s\left(1-t_+^0\right)j,
  $$

  which has three terms.
-We notice we've already familiar with the first two terms–the diffusion equation described by Fick's second law, which can be interpreted as the change of electrolyte concentration is partially due to the concentration gradient inside the electrolyte across the thickness.
+We notice we are familiar with the first two terms–the diffusion equation described by Fick's second law, which can be interpreted as the change of electrolyte concentration is partially due to the concentration gradient inside the electrolyte across the thickness.
 However, we've also noticed that different from inside the solid phase, where the ion concentration is only changed due to the gradient, ion concentration inside the electrolyte also changes when there is a flux coming from the solid particle (due to migration), hence the \\(a_s\left(1-t_+^0\right)j\\) term.
-But why $1-t_+^0$?
-We recognize that $t_+^0$, called the transference number, is defined to be the fraction of current carried by the positively charged ion.
-Then $1-t_+^0$ is the fraction of lithium ions that stays in the electrolyte and contributes to change of concentration.
+But why \\(1-t_+^0\\) ?
+We recognize that \\(t_+^0\\) , called the transference number, is defined to be the fraction of current carried by the positively charged ion.
+Then \\(1-t_+^0\\)  is the fraction of lithium ions that stays in the electrolyte and contributes to change of concentration.

 ### Charge conservation in solid